SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The short version

-SBA 504 is the specialist — built specifically for buying real estate and heavy equipment.
-It's less flexible, but the payoff is a below-market fixed rate on 40% of your project cost, and only 10% down.
+The specialist — built specifically for buying real estate and heavy equipment.
+Less flexible, but the payoff is a below-market fixed rate on 40% of your project cost.

 If you're buying a building your business will operate from, the 504 is almost always the better deal.
 If you need working capital, are acquiring a business, or need a multi-purpose loan, 7(a) is your path.